mars0i/majure/3opt/README.md

 ----------

-This is version 3plus, but with an attempt to optimize the code. material after section 2.8 of the manual.
+This is like version 3plus, but with an attempt to optimize the code, mainly by adding type hints.

-See README.md in the root of this git repository and the README.md files in 1/ and 2/ for additional information.
+Note that replacing the proxy class in `step` in Students.clj with a gen-class version (TemperingSteppable) doesn't seem to make a difference in speed, and actually introduces a new cyclic dependency.

 ----------